Clicky Skip to Content

 Storage and Shelf life of Poke.

-Poke with most other fish should be made with previously frozen fish, and, yes, you can use frozen tuna for poke.
-Poke was originally made using just tuna or albacore fish meat, but nowadays, many restaurants are serving poke with extra ingredients like avocado, cucumber, edamame, scallions, or even fried wonton chips.
-Both the Hawaiians and Japanese have incorporated raw fish into their cuisine, and by the 1970s, poke was appearing on menus.
-In Hawaii, the name originally referred to any kind of raw fish that was marinated with soy sauce, sesame seeds, and spices.
+Poke with most other fish should be made with previously frozen fish, and yes, you can use frozen tuna for Poke.
+Poke was originally made using just tuna or albacore fish meat.
+Still, nowadays, many restaurants are serving poke with extra ingredients like avocado, cucumber, edamame, scallions, or even fried wonton chips.

-Poke is usually a dish made from sliced raw fish (preferably tuna) marinated in a mixture of soy sauce with sesame oil.
+Poke is usually made from sliced raw fish (preferably tuna) marinated in a soy sauce with sesame oil.
 Poke is a traditional dish of Hawaii made of diced raw fish, most often yellowfin or ahi tuna, or (octopus).
-Poke is a traditional dish made of fresh, raw fish, with garnishes such as onions and seaweed, that has been popular in Hawaii for decades.

-Learn how to make poke
+Learn how to make poke.

 To learn about How To Preserve Garlic, check out my article where I cover everything you need to know.